 - 1. With the radio connected to the computer through the COM port, open Tool Suite. - 2.
 In the Applications window, click Configuration to open the Configuration application. - 3.
 In the Firmware area of the Configuration application, click Upgrade Radio. - Click Yes at the prompt to proceed.
-Tool Suite identifies the software version loaded on the connected device and shows the latest version of software available for that model. - Click Yes to continue with the upgrade.
-The system shows the progress of the software upgrade.
-After the firmware upgrade is complete, a message appears confirming that the software upgrade was successful.
+Tool Suite identifies the software version loaded on the connected device and shows the - 5.
+Click Yes to continue with the upgrade. - The system shows the progress of the software upgrade.